cselab/old_korali/doc/mkdocs/docs/index.md

 	$$
 The model output $f$ depends on a set of input parameters $x$.

-After [installing](installation.md) the software have a look at the [examples](./examples/sampling.md) and learn how you can run your cases.
+After [installing](installation.md) the software, please have a look at the [examples](./examples/sampling.md) and learn how to run your own code.

 <br><br><br><br><br><br>